flare-foundation/docs/docs/tech/ftso.md

 - A **snapshot** of each data provider's Vote Power is taken once per reward epoch, and the resulting weight is then used **throughout the next reward epoch**.

-- The actual snapshot block is called **Voting Power Block** and it is **randomly chosen** from the last 25% blocks of the previous epoch.
+- The actual snapshot block is called **Voting Power Block** and it is **randomly chosen** from the last blocks of the previous epoch (last 50% on Flare, last 25% on Songbird).

-    Note this does not need to match the last 25% of the _time_, since block production times are not constant.
+    Note this does not need to match the last 50% or 25% of the _time_, since block production times are not constant.

-    This ensures delegators will keep the stakes at least 25% of the time while still allowing new delegators ample time to enroll for the next epoch.
+    This ensures delegators will keep the stakes a significant portion of the time, while still allowing new delegators ample time to enroll for the next epoch.

+!!! note "Reward epochs"

+    The first reward epoch on **Songbird** started on Saturday, 18 September 2021 08:41:39 (GMT), 1631954499 in Unix time, and repeats every 7 days.
+    This means that **all Songbird reward epochs start on Saturday morning (GMT)**.

+    The first reward epoch on **Flare** started on Thursday, 21 July 2022 19:00:05 (GMT), 1658430005 in Unix time, and repeats every 3.5 days.
+    This means that **all Flare reward epochs start on Thursday evening (GMT) and Monday morning (GMT)**.

 ## Delegation